zyang01/zyang01.github.io/_posts/2025-03-22-on-uncensored-models.md

 pin: true
 ---

 Edit (24 March 2025): Get your membership and starter pack this weekend.
 And maybe consider writing to your local MP.
 If you are a British citizen or UK resident, you could also sign [my petition](#petition) to the UK Government and Parliament.
 You might want to do it before the neighbour you complained about starts playing with uncensored models.
+If you are not bothered with reading the articles I referenced, one article contains step-by-step instructions on removing censorship on existing models.
+We are talking about a guy doing that in one evening on their laptop.

 My apologies.
 It's not the kind of uncensored models you might have in mind.